dhaura/sample-react-app-poc/README.md

 ### Steps
 1. Create SPAs for each region in IS Console and share them with your child organizations.
+2. For each application, enable `orgnization_switch` grant.
-2. For each region, complete `app-{region}/src/config.json` in the following format.
+3. For each region, complete `app-{region}/src/config.json` in the following format.
 ```json
 {
     "clientID": "<CLIENT-ID>",